The Best Ways to Stay at a Healthy Weight, According to Science

 How to intermittent fast: When you follow Bulletproof Intermittent Fasting, you skip breakfast, and eat lunch and dinner within a 6-hour window.
 That gives you an 18-hour fast.
 Most people can fast everyday, although women sometimes need to fast every other day or a couple of times a week.
 Experiment to see what works for you.

 Skipping breakfast isn’t easy — distracting hunger pangs, anyone?
 But there’s a hack to keeping the “hangries” at bay.

-5. Drink a Bulletproof Coffee in the morning
+5. Drink Bulletproof Coffee in the morning

-Brain Octane also raises your level of ketones — four times more effectively than regular coconut oil.
+Brain Octane MCT oil also raises your level of ketones — four times more effectively than regular coconut oil.
 Use Brain Octane in your coffee and drizzle it over your meals — it creates a background level of ketones by keeping ketones up to 0.7 (that’s millimoles per liter).
 A blood ketone level of 0.5 is enough to suppress appetite.

 Sign up for early access to sales, product launches, the latest Bulletproof news and more!